 Kanna stared at them, not quite sure of the undertone that she had detected in Parama’s words or what it might have suggested.
 It was then that she realized that she had been sliding progressively closer to them without being entirely conscious of it.
 It must be because it’s cold in here, she thought.
 Her arm was brushing against Goda’s robe, and she looked over at Parama who was joining her in flanking the woman’s other side.

 Kanna hesitated for a moment, then finally asked the obvious question: “Is this scribe your lover or something?”

 Goda turned to her slowly.
 To Kanna’s surprise, a strange little smirk had come over her face, but in her eyes there was an edge of confusion, too.
 “You Upperlanders and your romantic notions,” she said dismissively—but she said nothing else after that.

 * * *

 When the caverns had fallen into complete silence, and they had waited in the belly for what felt like too long to Kanna, Goda finally gave them the signal to get up.
 By the time she picked up the lantern again, the filament had become a dull spot of light, and it did little to illuminate their way back out of the tunnel.
 Kanna could only make out the vague outline of the Samma Flower on the ground as they passed.

 Once they emerged into the main path, which was touched by the moonlight, Kanna let out a sigh of relief because the assistants were indeed gone.
-She wasn’t sure what would have happened if the three of them had been caught, or even what kind of punishment she would have faced, but something about the prospect of seeing those stone faces and pale rags unnerved her more than any months added to her sentence.
+She wasn’t sure what would have happened if the three of them had been caught, or even what kind of punishment she would have faced, but something about the prospect of seeing those ghostly pale rags unnerved her more than any months added to her sentence.